Child Custody And Visitation

 Child custody and visitation agreements are some of the most difficult to be addressed in the course of a divorce.
-At Ginzburg & Bronshteyn, LLP, we guide our clients through the process of deciding what is in the best interests of their children, yet allowing them sufficient time to parent their children and play an integral role in their lives.
+At Ginzburg & Bronshteyn, APC, we guide our clients through the process of deciding what is in the best interests of their children, yet allowing them sufficient time to parent their children and play an integral role in their lives.
 Child custody is one of the most complex areas of family law.
 The court system tends to favor joint legal custody.
 This gives both parents the opportunity to make important decisions about their children's education, medical treatment, religion, etc. We understand that this process is inevitably emotionally charged and may cause parents to lose focus on the larger goals of the negotiation.
 We are committed to keeping our clients calm and forward thinking throughout the process.

 Determining children's physical custody can be less straightforward.
 Children often thrive from relationships with both of their parents.
 At the same time, each situation is unique and time-sharing arrangements need to consider the impact of the arrangements on children.

 During the pendency of a marital action or at anytime thereafter, the California Family Code give the Court the power to make an order for the custody of a child during minority "that seems necessary or proper."
 [CA Fam Code§ 3022].
 The court must be guided by several basic statutory principles.

 Chief amongst policy considerations for the Court when a divorce proceeding involves children are the following: